Amazing 6 Facts about Dkaa El Marrakchia Music

 • Many say that the Dkaa movement has its origins in Taroudant.
 It shapes who they are, and it is part of their identity.
 Some suggest that Dkaa El Marrakchia originates from the imperial city of Marrakech.

-• Dkaa Marrakech is mainly highlighted during the religious Festival of “Achoura,” celebrated on the tenth day of the Muslim New Year.
+• Dkaa Marrakech is mainly highlighted during the religious Festival of “Achoura,” which is celebrated on the tenth day of the Muslim New Year.
 It is also practiced on many occasions, social events, and ceremonies.

 • Dkaa el Marrakchia is considered to be an exclusively male musical genre.
 Its members come from families of craftsmen, shopkeepers, and artists.
 It is distinguished by polyrhythmic percussion and choral songs.